Zeal-Operating-System/ZealOS/README.md

 - For running in a VM: Intel VT-x/AMD-V acceleration enabled in your BIOS settings (required to virtualize any 64-bit operating system properly).
 - A brain capable of becoming un-"jedi-mind-tricked".

-Every commit contains a "Zenith-latest-YYYY-XX-XX-XX-XX_XX_XX.iso" in the root of master, which is a timestamped ISO build of that commit.
+Every commit contains a "Zenith-latest-YYYY-MM-DD-HH_MM_SS.iso" in the root of master, which is a timestamped ISO build of that commit.
 It might not be stable.
 See the [Releases](https://github.com/VoidNV/ZenithOS/releases) for the latest stable release.
 As ZenithOS is in heavy development the last release may be quite behind from master.

 This is basically a read-only repository.
 Everything happens inside the OS, as intended by Terry.
 After you've installed the latest release in a VM, you can make changes to the source.
-Once you've made your changes, you can make copies of the relevant files and put them into a folder, along with some kind of notes as to what you've done either in the pull request later or as a DolDoc document.
+Once you've made your changes, you can make copies of the relevant files and put them into a folder, along with some kind of notes as to what you've done either as a DolDoc document or in the pull request later.
 You can then make a RedSea ISO file out of that folder by running `RedSeaISO("MyChanges.ISO", "/Home/Folder");`.
-Export the contents of the VM hard drive in whatever OS-specific way you have to (there are scripts in the root of the repo), grab the ISO, and send it my way; a pull request attachment would work fine.
+Export the contents of the VM hard drive in whatever OS-specific way you have to (there are scripts in the root of the repo), grab the ISO, and send it my way; a pull request attachment with the zipped ISO would work fine.

 ## Background